 Private, government, or government-related entities may create mortgage loan pools offering pass-through investments.
 Interests in pools of mortgage-related securities differ from other forms of debt instruments, which normally provide for periodic payment of interest in fixed amounts with principal payments at maturity or specified call dates.
 Instead, these securities typically provide a monthly payment which consists of both interest and principal payments.
 These payments generally are a "pass-through" of the monthly payments made by the individual borrowers on their residential or commercial loans, net of any fees paid to the issuer or guarantor of such securities.
 Additional payments are caused by repayments of principal resulting from the sale of the underlying property, refinancing or foreclosure, net of fees or costs incurred.
-Pass-through securities issued by the U.S. Federal National Mortgage Association (FNMA) and the U.S. Federal Home Loan Mortgage Corporation (FHLMC) are guaranteed as to timely payment of principal and interest by the U.S. Federal National Mortgage Association government issuers, such as commercial banks and savings and loan associations and private mortgage companies.
-Private MBS securities may be subject to greater credit risk and be more volatile than government or government-related MBS.
-In addition, private MBS may be less liquid than government or government-related MBS.
+Pass-through securities issued by the U.S. Federal National Mortgage Association (FNMA) and the U.S. Federal Home Loan Mortgage Corporation (FHLMC) are guaranteed as to timely payment of principal and interest by the U.S. Federal National Mortgage Association (FNMA) and the U.S. Federal Home Loan Mortgage Corporation (FHLMC).
+Private MBS represent interest in pools consisting of residential or commercial mortgage loans created by non-government issuers, such as commercial banks and savings and loan associations and private mortgage companies.
+Private MBS securities may be subject to greater credit risk and be more volatile than government-related MBS.
+In addition, private MBS may be less liquid than government-related MBS.